1wannabebetter1/CV_Project/README.md

 - torchvision
 - matplotlib
 - sklearn
+- numpy
+- seaborn
+- optuna

 This code will use GPU for training, so you should install pytorch and torchvision with CUDA support.

-My model have 5 conv layers with 3 dense layers.
+My model have 5 conv layers with 1 dense layers.
+This model I received during manual and automatic(Optuna) hyperparameter tuning.

+There is also a transfer learning model with ResNet50.